Estimate Time7 min

 • Investing and trading both involve buying financial assets, such as mutual funds, ETFs, and individual stocks, with the goal of growing your money.

-• The difference is in the timeline.
+• The main difference between them is in the timeline.
 Investing typically involves hanging onto an asset for years, if not decades.
 Trading on the other hand could mean buying and selling many types of assets within the span of a day, week, or month.

 Trading and investing might sound like interchangeable words for trying to grow your money in the stock market.
-But they mean different things—and come with their own set of risks and potential benefits.
-Knowing them can help you determine which one is best for your money and overall financial strategy.
+In reality, they're different strategies—each with its own set of risks and potential benefits.
+Knowing these risks and potential benefits can help you determine whether trading or investing may be better for your money and overall financial strategy.

 Fidelity Smart Money